Julio Pérez Silva: Last crime and arrest

-On October 4, 2001, Silva made this last attack, when a young woman identified as Bárbara Nuñez survived.
-He intercepted and attacked in the same way he did with other victims, the difference was that Silva confessed to being the murderer; After he had hit her with a stone on the head and thinking she was dead, he left.
+On October 4, 2001, Julio Pérez made this last attack, when a young woman identified as Bárbara Nuñez survived.
+He intercepted and attacked in the same way he did with other victims, the difference was that Pérez confessed to being the murderer; After he had hit her with a stone on the head and thinking she was dead, he left.
 Nuñez survived however, and managed to report the attack.
 That same day he was arrested; without any remorse he admitted to the murders and rapes, also confessing to having acted alone and denying having dementia.
-After his arrest, Silva provided the necessary information to locate the other victims' bodies.
-Currently, he is monitored 24 hours a day and is subjected to sleep control, after he once tried to commit suicide in his cell with a shoelace wound to a toothbrush.
+After his arrest, Pérez provided the necessary information to locate the other victims' bodies.
+During his trial, he was monitored 24 hours a day and subjected to sleep control, after he tried to commit suicide in his cell with a shoelace wound to a toothbrush.

 So far, the names of five other disappeared young and adult women emerged in Alto Hospicio area between April 1999 and August 2001.
-However, Silva claims to know nothing about them.
+However, Pérez has claimed to know nothing about them.